Humayun Azad: Death

 On 12 August 2004, Azad was found dead in his apartment in Munich, Germany, where he had arrived a week earlier to conduct research on the nineteenth century German romantic poet Heinrich Heine, several months after the Islamists' machete attack on him at a book fair, which had left him grievously injured.
 His family demanded an investigation, alleging that the extremists who had attempted the earlier assassination had a role in this death.
 While alive, Azad had expressed his wish to donate his body to medical college after his death.
-But he was buried in Rarhikhal, his village home in Bangladesh, as doctors denied to take his body for medical research, as several days had passed to reach his body to Bangladesh from Germany.
+Instead he was buried in Rarhikhal, his village home in Bangladesh, as doctors declined to take his body for medical research, as several days had passed for his body to reach Bangladesh from Germany.
 The first death anniversary of Azad was observed with respect in Rarhikhal village on Friday, the 12 August 2005.

 Personal life

-Azad married Latifa Kohinoor on 12 October 1975 whom he first met 1968 when studying M.A. in Dhaka University.
-Together they had two daughters, Smita and Mouli, and one son, Anannya.
+Azad met his future wife Latifa Kohinoor in 1968 during his M.A. studies at the University of Dhaka.
+They married on 12 October 1975.
+Together they had two daughters, Smita and Mauli, and one son, Anannya.
+Kohinoor died from cancer on 5 September 2024 in Dhaka.